KipJiang/hugo-theme-diary/README.md

 # TODO List

-- [ ] 1.
-Markdownify the copyright string.
+- [x] Markdownify the copyright string.

+1. markdownify the copyright string in config;

+2. fold the modified theme info.

 - [ ] 2.
 Display the theme info implicitly.